cjdoris/HuggingFaceHub.jl/README.md

 authenticate yourself using a token.

 You can generate a token at [Hugging Face settings](https://huggingface.co/settings/tokens), then copy it, call `token_prompt()` and paste the token.
-The token will be cached so you only need to do this once.
+The token will be saved to disk so you only need to do this once.

+Alternatively you can set the token in the environment variable `HUGGING_FACE_HUB_TOKEN`.

 - `whoami` (get info about the current user)
 - `token` (get the current token)
 - `token_set` (set the token)
 - `token_prompt` (set the token from a prompt)
-- `token_file` (the file where the token is cached)
+- `token_file` (the file where the token is saved)

 ### Clients